Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 This should allow gSender to show on your screen fully without it being cut off.

-<strong>Visualizer is blank
+**Visualizer is blank**
-</strong>This is most likely related to webGL not being enabled.
+This is most likely related to webGL not being enabled.
 You can check inside Chromium/Chrome by visiting <a href="https://webglreport.com/" target="_blank" rel="noopener">https://webglreport.com/</a> and checking that both WebGL 1 and WebGL 2 have the green 'supported' banner.
 If these aren’t present, then to enable webGL:

 - Inside Chrome/Chromium, navigate to <a href="//settings" target="_blank" rel="noopener">chrome://settings</a>
 - In the ‘System’ section, ensure the “Use hardware acceleration when available” checkbox is checked